karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-openai-pinecone-and-streamlit.md

 ## **2. Build the querying app using Streamlit**

-We are going to set up a simple form with a text input field where the user can type the question they want and a submit button.
+We are going to set up a simple form with a text input field where the users can type the question they want to ask and a submit button.
-Once the user types the question in the text input and presses the submit button, the following steps will be executed:
+Once a user types a question in the text input and presses the submit button, the following steps will be executed:
 - Transform the user's query into a vector embedding using Azure OpenAI ``text-embedding-ada-002`` model.
 - Retrieve the relevant information to the user query from PineCone.
 - Assemble a prompt.